RaconJS/0xmin/README.md

 The meta language is very powerful and flexible wich makes up for the lack of non-meta language features.
-For example, a type can look like this
+For example, a theoretical "type" can look like this `let myListOfStrings:>list(string);//aka let myListOfStrings:list<string> in rust`
-`let myListOfStrings:>list(string);`

-Unlike many compiled languages with meta-programming 0xmin/ZASM's meta language is heavilly used, and feels close to the code.
+Unlike many compiled languages with meta-programming 0xmin/ZASM's meta language is heavilly used, and feels closer to the code.

 ### types
 There is only 1 variable type: the label.
 It contains a number, list, properties and a few internal properties.